 From 1100 until 1952, 8,000 people were imprisoned at the Tower of London for crimes ranging from treason and conspiracy to murder and sorcery.
 Its most famous occupants include Anne Boleyn and Guy Fawkes.

 One of the best things to do at the Tower of London is to take a free 45-minute tour with one of the famous Yeoman Warders.
 These Beefeaters, as they are also known, are knowledgeable and entertaining in equal measure and deliver the Tower’s tales of pain and passion, treachery and torture with style.

 By Nadine of Le Long Weekend

 Located at the heart of Avignon’s old town, the Palais des Papes, or Pope’s Palace, is an iconic site in the South of France.

-Built in several stages, construction of the Medieval palace started in the 14th century under the direction of Pope Benedict XII, but each of his successors also left their mark on the palace.
-The palace remained the property of the church until the French Revolution in the 18th century, when it became a prison and a place of executions for counter-revolutionaries.
+Built in several stages, the construction of this Medieval palace started in the 14th century under the direction of Pope Benedict XII, but each of his successors also left their mark on the palace.
+The palace remained the property of the church until the French Revolution in the 18th Century when it became a prison and a place of executions for counter-revolutionaries.